ReyZickx/NEO-V2/README.md

 Encoded version of uxrxt made by me,
-I encoded it to public and make this tool free for some user.
+I encoded it to publish and make this tool free for some user.

 git pull